-How the Rich Use the Government to Enrich Themselves
+How Wealthy People Use the Government to Enrich Themselves

 When we were writing the book, we joked that we were doing our best to antagonize the very people most likely to read a serious nonfiction book from Oxford University Press: doctors, lawyers, financial professionals, and affluent homeowners in big coastal cities.
 But you’re right, we’re also picking fights with some of the biggest funding sources for the Democratic Party: Wall Street, Hollywood, and Silicon Valley.
 You can see our book as a critique of progressives from the free-market left.
 The Affordable Care Act didn’t do nearly enough to address doctors’ inflated fees and incomes; Dodd-Frank didn’t do nearly enough to roll back the regulatory subsidies for financialization and excessive risk-taking.

 Of course what we’re proposing is difficult.
 It’s never easy to take privileges away from a well-organized lobby, especially when it represents the interests of extremely rich and powerful people.
 We don’t say reform is easy; we say it’s necessary.
 And given the immense frustration in the electorate, on both the left and the right, and the sense that governing elites are failing to help anybody but themselves, we think there are possibilities to channel that frustration into a sustained political assault on upward redistribution.
-Every victory, however, will be hard won.
+Every victory, however, will be hard-won.

-Toward the end of your book you present this fascinating idea from political science that one of the main reasons various special interests wield so much influence in DC is simply because they are able to present the government with useful-seeming information—and the government’s capacity to produce this information for itself has degraded over the decades.
+Toward the end of your book you present this fascinating idea from political science that one of the main reasons various special interests wield so much influence in D.C. is simply because they are able to present the government with useful-seeming information — and the government’s capacity to produce this information for itself has degraded over the decades.
 Why did that degradation occur and what can be done about this fundamental asymmetry?

-Worrying about lobbying and special-interest influence is nothing new, but almost all the focus has been on somehow reducing the power of lobbyists—and, in particular, reducing their power to spend money on candidates and causes they favor.
+Worrying about lobbying and special-interest influence is nothing new, but almost all the focus has been on somehow reducing the power of lobbyists — and, in particular, reducing their power to spend money on candidates and causes they favor.
 We argue that looking at the other side of the equation is long overdue.
 In other words, rather than trying to disarm lobbyists, we should fortify policymakers so they are less dependent on special interests for the information they need to govern.
 At the same time that the scope and complexity of government policies have been increasing, we’ve been cutting congressional staff and analytical capacity throughout the executive branch.
 Conservatives were behind this trend, thinking they were cutting unnecessary bureaucracy.
-In fact, they were just increasing the information asymmetry between rent-seeking special interests and policymakers trying to regulate in the public interest.
+In fact, they were just increasing the information asymmetry between rent-seeking special interests and policy-makers trying to regulate in the public interest.
 A Congress staffed by smart but relatively inexperienced, overworked young people is one that is easy pickings for lobbyists armed with data purportedly showing that a change in policy would cause the sky to fall.
-Boosting the government’s brainpower—its internal capacity to generate and process policy-relevant information—would help to reduce that asymmetry and produce better policies as a result.
+Boosting the government’s brainpower — its internal capacity to generate and process policy-relevant information — would help to reduce that asymmetry and produce better policies as a result.